nishant537/jango/README.md

 # Flask GUI
 Flask implementation of our frontend.
+Serves a GUI to provision and monitor cameras, send http requests to the backend for camera operations and alerts

 ## Setup
 To install the dependencies, run the following command, only required once.